Step 1 of 6

 Other Project Considerations:

-A public educational institution may apply for more than one Project.
+An Institution of higher education may apply for more than one Project.

 Launch BTX is a competitive process, not all applicants will be awarded funding despite meeting criteria, or funding may be offered at a reduced amount.